AIForces/AIForces/docs/source/problemsetting.rst

 ^^^^^^^^^^
    **Required: false**

-   Suggested per-move time limit for the problem (in microseconds).
+   Suggested per-move time limit for the problem.
+   You can use following units:

+   - ms - millisecond (1/1000 of a second)
+   - s - second

+   Value can't be more than 1 minute.

    Example
       .. code-block:: yaml

-         time-limit: 1000
+         time-limit: 5 s

 memory-limit
 ^^^^^^^^^^^^
    **Required: false**

-   Suggested per-move memory limit for the problem (in microseconds).
+   Suggested per-move memory limit for the problem.
+   You can use following multiples:

+   - `B` for bytes
+   - `kB` for kilobytes
+   - `KiB` for kibibytes
+   - `MB` for megabytes
+   - `MiB` for mebibyte

+   Value can't me more than 1 GB.

    Example
       .. code-block:: yaml

-         memory-limit: 268435456
+         memory-limit: 512 MB

 minimal/maximal players
 ^^^^^^^^^^^^^^^^^^^^^^^